 Nevertheless, the trip was 100% positive.
 I managed to continue with my training, I maintained a pretty healthy diet, and I sampled local dishes without worrying about calories.

 In this post, I would like to share a few recommendations that can help you maintain your healthy habits while traveling.

-Find accommodations where you can prepare basic foods and pack a good knife in your luggage.
+1. Find accommodations where you can prepare basic foods and pack a good knife in your luggage.